predictionmachine/pm-coding-template/README.md

 * Organize code in namespace and files. `tests` dir inside the namespace

 ## Code Contents
+* 🛑 No hardcoded credentials:
-* 🛑 Do not put passwords, API keys or other credentials, in source files or jupyter notebooks.
+  * Do not put passwords, API keys or other credentials in source files or jupyter notebooks.
 Load them from environment variables.
 This makes your code less brittle and keeps the credentials secure.
 Winning! 🙌
+* 🛑 No hardcoded paths:
-* 🛑 Do not hardcode your local paths to data files etc. Again, env variables are your friend
+  * Do not hardcode your local paths to data files etc. Again, env variables are your friend
 * License:
   * Do put a disclaimer at the top of each file